The 5 Relationship Types and 2 To Get Rid Of

 • Do you have family members that are continually sabotaging your efforts to be a better person?

-• When you’re in a great frame of mind, do you have any life long friends who react, instantly, with some small negative irritant or suggestion that, in hindsight, takes the glow off your wonderful day?
+• When you’re in a great frame of mind, do you have any lifelong friends who react, instantly, with some small negative irritant or suggestion that, in hindsight, takes the glow off your wonderful day?

 Personal Example

-A long time friend who I’ll call Fred.
+A long-time friend who I’ll call Fred.

 In hindsight, we simply grew up together and had a couple of common interests which was the bond.
 When one relationship challenge is introduced (by me I’ll admit), he takes every opportunity to dump on me, as opposed to acceptance and moving forward with life.